stacks-network/docs/.github/ISSUE_TEMPLATE/add-documentation.md

 ---

-*You may use the following template to add new documentation to docs.stacks.co*
+*You can use the following template to add new documentation to docs.stacks.co.
+You can drag and drop images or screenshots if needed.*
 ---
 title: Name of my new article
 description: